 - RayStorm and RayCrisis on PC runs on higher resolution than the arcade version with more audible sound effects than the PlayStation version.
 Although the PC ports of these games were made for Windows 95/98, they run quite well on modern operating systems and those with higher-end systems (unless you're on Windows 8 or 8.1 which runs poorly due to poor support for older DirectX games) have the benefit of almost non-existent loading times.
 The downside of these ports however that RayStorm requires the disc to run it and lacks the optional TANZ remixed soundtracks for Extra Mode due to being a port of the arcade version instead of the PlayStation version, while RayCrisis' PC port is based on the PlayStation version, which lacks the co-op multiplayer the original arcade version had.

 - Smash TV was an arcade game that was notorious for being Nintendo Hard.
 The home version wasn't exactly easier, but with unlimited continues meaning you could play it without spending a fortune in quarters, it was certainly more enjoyable.
 One feature it has over the arcade original is an actual soundtrack; in a developer interview, the sound engineer for the arcade game was instructed not to put too much effort into the music since the game's constant gunfire and explosions would drown it out anyway.

-- The original Descent was in most respects an excellent game, however, the quality of the MIDI music was heavily dependant on owning a certain kind of soundcard (quite an expensive one at the time.)
-The Apple Macintosh port of the game got a remixed Redbook soundtrack instead.
+- The original Descent was in most respects an excellent game, however, the quality of the MIDI music was heavily dependent on owning a certain kind of soundcard (quite an expensive one at the time).
+The Apple Macintosh port of the game got a remixed Red Book soundtrack instead.